Menu

 Exploring the Different Trails of Montreal, Canada, in Winter

 You will be surprised to know how many trails in nature there are to explore either on foot, snowshoeing, fat biking, or cross-country skiing in Montreal.
-Mount Royal is probably the most popular place to go for all levels of outdoor enthusiasts with its many kilometres of winding tracks.
+Mount Royal is probably the most popular place to go for all levels of outdoor enthusiasts with its many kilometres of winding tracks, which area also great in the snow.

 The Parc Jean-Drapeau is an incredible playground to enjoy the fresh air as well.
 Be ready to jump on a fat bike and explore Sainte-Hélène and Notre-Dame islands through a 1.2 km route.